DarshanVaishya/guess-the-number/README.md

 # Guess the number project (16th Dec, 2021)

 This project uses HTML, CSS and JS to create a simple game of guessing the number.
+The highscore system uses local storage to store the data.
+This allows users to refresh and close the website and still keep their data.
 It has a retro theme to it.

 Live link: [Link](https://gtn.darshanvaishya.xyz/)